MohammadHamzaMushtaqhashmi/Odin-recipes/README.md

-This the HTML project name "odin-recipes".
+This is the HTML project named as "odin-recipes".